-1. While driving to conduct an off-campus training course, my car had a flat tire.
+1. While driving to conduct an off-campus training course, my car got a flat tire.
 I called AAA for assistance, but encountered a charge for their service.
 Can I submit that cost for reimbursement since I was on university business?

 No. The university cannot force an employee to obtain a credit card through the State of Texas Travel Charge Card Program or any other means.

-3. If I use the toll road while driving to an out of town conference, will I be reimbursed for the cost of the toll?
+3. If I use the toll road while driving to an out-of-town conference, will I be reimbursed for the cost of the toll?